CHC50121 Course Overview

-Participants should have a genuine interest in working with children and their families.
-You will need to develop good communication skills with children and adults, initiative, and awareness and respect for differing family and cultural values.
-Participants are also expected to develop management and leadership skills.
+Participants should have a genuine interest in working with young children and their families.
+You will need to develop good communication skills with children and adults, and awareness and respect for differing family and cultural values.

 This qualification would suit:

-- People who currently hold a Certificate III in Early Childhood Education and Care (or similar), would like to update their skills and knowledge and are not currently working in Children’s Services
+- People who currently hold a Certificate III in Early Childhood Education and Care CHC30113 or CHC30121 and who would like to develop their skills and knowledge further.

 *Please note the Diploma of Early Childhood Education and Care courses are only available in Launceston.

-Children’s Services qualifications prepare you for work in a number of services, including long day care centres, outside-school-hours care, vacation care programs, and family day care.
+Early Childhood Education and Care qualifications prepare you for work in a number of areas, including long day care centres, outside-school-hours care, vacation care programs, and family day care.

-Career options may include full or part-time work as a Manager, Supervisor or Qualified Children’s Services Worker in a Children’s Services setting.
+Career options may include full or part-time work as a Manager, Supervisor, Qualified Educator or Educational Leader in a regulated children’s education and care service in Australia.

 Occupational titles may include: